Find answers to our most frequently asked questions:

-A: For all classes for 3 and 4 year olds there is a ratio of 6 students to one teacher.
-If there is more than 4 children in the class, the teacher will be accompanied by an assistant.
+A: For all classes for 3 and 4 year olds there is a ratio of 6 students to one teacher. (usually with an assistant if more than 4 children in the class).

 For classes for children aged 5 and over:

-Stages 1 and 2 – 6 students to one teacher (with an assistant if more than 4 children in the class).
+Stages 1 and 2 – 6 students to one teacher (usually with an assistant if more than 4 children in the class).

 Stages 3 and 3+ – 10 students to one teacher (usually with an assistant if more than 5 children in the class).